It's All True (film): Termination of the project

 In 1942 RKO Pictures underwent major changes under new management.
-Nelson Rockefeller, the primary backer of the Brazil project, left its board of directors, and Welles's principal sponsor at RKO, studio president George Schaefer, resigned.
+Nelson Rockefeller, the primary backer of the Brazil project, left its board of directors, and Welles's principal sponsor at RKO, studio president George J. Schaefer, resigned.
 RKO took control of Ambersons and edited the film into what the studio considered a commercial format.
 Welles's attempts to protect his version ultimately failed.
 In South America, Welles requested resources to finish It's All True.
 Given a limited amount of black-and-white film stock and a silent camera, he was able to finish shooting the episode about the jangadeiros, but RKO refused to support further production on the film.

 "It was a tax write off, so they lost nothing," Welles later said.
 "Otherwise they would have been struggling to get something out of it.
 However bad, they could have made a bad musical out of just the nightclub footage.
 They would have got a return on their money.
 But they didn't want a return on their money.
 It was better for them to drop it in the sea, which is what they did."

 Welles returned to the United States August 22, 1942, after more than six months in South America.
 He sought to continue the project elsewhere and tried to persuade other movie studios to finance the completion of It's All True.
 Welles eventually managed to purchase some of the footage of the film, but ended up relinquishing ownership back to RKO based on his inability to pay the storage costs of the film.

 Welles thought that the film had been cursed.
 Speaking about the production in the second episode of his 1955 BBC-TV series Orson Welles' Sketch Book, Welles said that a voodoo doctor who had been preparing a ceremony for It's All True was deeply offended at the film being terminated.
 Welles found his script pierced completely through with a long needle.
 "And to the needle was attached a length of red wool.
 This was the mark of the voodoo," Welles said.
 "And the end of that story is that it was the end of the film.
 We were never allowed to finish it."